asp1egui/apache-mods/README.md

-# apache-mods
+# apache-flask
-A bash script for changing the values in the apache files
+A bash script that gives you the basic configuration for flask in Apache